HenryCH-Yeung/us-tree-detection/README.md

 ## Tree Detection ##

 This repository provides code for training and evaluating a convolutional neural network (CNN) to detect trees / dead trees with aerial imagery.
 The CNN takes multispectral imagery as input and outputs a confidence map and a scale map that predict the locations and crown sizes of trees.
 The individual tree locations are found by local peak finding, and the tree crown sizes are determined by marker-controlled watershed segmentation of the confidence map.
 The algorithm takes adventage of attention mechanism and weighted focal loss to improve detection accuracy.
 Users can also choose amongst three popular deep learning backbones (VGG, Resnet and Efficientnet).
+The repository was modified from the large-scale urban tree detection algorithm (Ventura et al. 2024), with the implementation of weighted scale-adaptive heatmap regression (Luo et al. 2021).

 ### Installation ###

 The model is implemented with Python 3.11.4 and TensorFlow 2.18.0.
-We have provided an `environment.yml` file for earlier versions of Python and TensorFlow so that you can easily create a conda environment with the dependencies installed:

-    conda env create
-    conda activate urban-tree-detection

-For Python 3.11.4 and TensorFlow 2.18.0, you may run
+You may setup the environment using:

     python -m venv env
     source env/bin/activate